taskforge/cli/src/docs/contributing/code_of_conduct.rst

 -  Attempt collaboration before conflict.
 -  Refrain from demeaning, discriminatory, or harassing behavior and speech.
-   .. vale off
 -  Be mindful of your surroundings and of your fellow participants.
-   Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
+   Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they appear inconsequential.
-   .. vale on
 -  Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.